rrusk/DancePracticeMusicPlayer/README.md

 ### Practice Dances

-The `practice_dances` property within MusicPlayer defines the default dance sequences for different practice lengths (e.g., "60min", "90min", "LineDance").
+The `practice_dances` property within MusicPlayer defines the default dance sequences for different practice lengths (e.g., "60min", "90min").
 This data is extended by the `custom_practice_types.json` file, allowing users to define their own dance lists and associated song selection rules.

 ## License